ytakefuji/openai/README.md

 111	000
 </pre>

+3. Write a code in Python to solve the puzzle.
+In 12-coin-3-weighing puzzle, twelve coins are given where eleven of which are identical.
+If one is different, we don't know whether it is heavier or lighter than the others.
+The balance may be used three times to determine if there is a unique (counterfeit or fake) coin to isolate it and determine its weight relative to the others.

 # Teriminal command AI with ChatGPT

 trans.py with ChatGPT-3 is an example of translation from English to French and Japanese.